productguy94/merchant-sdk-php/README.md

 ## Getting Started
 Below are basic examples on how to use the package.
-Here we would assume `bsk_sec_Udb1CPGxNKw7oNP3IwTVfxNP9k8` is our merchant's secret key.
+>> Here we would assume `bsk_sec_SoMemAGicalNumBErForteSt` is our merchant's secret key.
 (Note: You should change this to your merchant's secret key when testing.
 If you do not have one, visit [here](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) to get it)

 ```
 require_once __DIR__ . '/vendor/autoload.php';